-My podcasting “studio” is a home studio.
-It’s a 12′ x 13′ bedroom that obviously isn’t used as a bedroom.
-It started out over 20 years ago as my wife’s sewing room, but she outgrew it and now has a much bigger space (which she needs to hold all her sewing equipment, fabric, and other supplies).
-A couple of years ago I posted this podcast episode over at LeaningTowardWisdom.com to show people how I podcast.
+My podcasting “studio” has always been a home studio, a 12′ x 13′ bedroom that obviously wasn’t used as a bedroom.
+It started out as my wife’s sewing room, but she outgrew it and occupied a bigger space (which she needed to hold all her sewing equipment, fabric, and other supplies).
+Around 1999/2000 I took it and converted it into The Yellow Studio.
+I posted this podcast episode over at LeaningTowardWisdom.com to show people how I podcast (Version 1.0).
 My workflow has never changed, despite the major changes in equipment.
 I use a broadcast workflow, meaning I prepare, prepare, prepare, then I hit RECORD and go (incorporating a minimal amount of editing).
 The sound quality live is identical to recorded.
 That’s the advantage of hardware over software.

 Around 2018 I made another major change by ditching my 20-year-old Heil Sound PR40 dynamic mics (two, pictured here), replacing them with large-diaphragm condenser mics.
 I don’t often recommend those to podcasters because most people don’t have a space that is acoustically suited for such mics.
 They pick up much more than dynamic mics.
 When they’re set up well, and proper mic technique is employed, they sound glorious though!